 So, as much as I love my library, I do want to scale it back to a more manageable number.
 I’m not going to get stressed out about it.
 I’m just going to be more pragmatic.

-To reframe the issue, challenge yourself to answer this question:
+Step one then is to reframe the issue by challenging yourself to answer this question:

 Is your TBR is a source of tribulation or a source of delight?